 How To Make Lavender Oil

 Making your own Lavender Oil from your plants is a question that many people ask how to accomplish.
-I will tell you about making Lavender Oil as well as give you a simple recipe below.
+I will tell you about making Lavender Oil as well as give you a simple recipe below to extract Lavender Oil.

 Recipe to Make Your Own Lavender Oil

-You will need Lavender flowers which produce the best fragrance although you may also use Lavender plant trimmings such as the leaves and stems but avoid the old woody growth of the plant.
+You will need fresh Lavender flowers which produce the best fragrance although you may also use Lavender plant trimmings such as the Lavender leaves and stems but avoid the old woody growth of the plant.
 Have about 2 - 4 cups of material.
-You may use scissors to cut the stems and leaves into manageable pieces to fit into the jar about 1-2 inches long.
+You may use scissors to cut the stems and leaves into manageable pieces to fit into the jar.
+Cut them about 1-2 inches long or smaller.

 Other Necessary Items Include: